How to Become an Approved Analyst for SAP?

 Executive Summary

-• SAP has a specific set of rules for who they recommend as analysts for the IT media to speak to.
+• SAP has specific rules for who they recommend as analysts for the IT media to speak to.

 • See why Brightwork Research & Analysis does not meet these criteria.